Residential Methodology

 Surplus Rate |

-= __residential_example_residential_surplus_rate__% of __residential_example_refed_food_category__ brought home are wasted |
+= 21.87% of Tomatoes brought home are wasted |

 Tons Surplus |